Before fixing the issue, it helps to understand the cause. Common reasons for a clogged drain in tub include:

 Place a wet cloth over the overflow drain.
 Use a toilet plunger to pump the main drain and release pressure clogs.

-Tools like a drain snake, drain claw, or even a plumber’s snake can pull out deep clogs that plungers can’t reach.
-These tools are especially effective for deep bathtub drain clogs and shower drain blockages.
+Tools like a drain snake, drain claw, or plumber’s snake can pull out deep clogs that plungers can’t reach.

-Bio-enzyme products gently break down organic buildup in your bathtub drain or shower drain over time.
-Use for monthly maintenance.
+Bio-enzyme products break down organic buildup slowly.
+Good for monthly maintenance.

 Why Quick Action Matters for Drain Clogs